Leaked Labour Briefing Admits Public Give Tories Benefit of Doubt on Coronavirus

 An internal briefing to the Labour LGA leaked to Guido admits that “large majorities” are giving the government the benefit of the doubt over its handling of the Coronavirus pandemic.
-Despite some Labour MPs focusing relentlessly on about death tolls, polling commissioned for the Labour Party found that a big majority of the public agree with the statement that:
+Despite some Labour MPs focusing relentlessly on death tolls, polling commissioned for the Labour Party found that a big majority of the public agree with the statement that:

 “Responding to the Coronavirus would have been hard for any government and on the whole the government has done as well as could be expected”

-Note: UPDATE: The Times’ Patrick Maguire points out that “the firm that drafted this briefing for LGA Labour – The Campaign Company – was founded and until last June run by David Evans, Labour’s general secretary.
-Also used to employ Morgan McSweeney, Starmer’s chief of staff”.
-This is Team Starmer’s thinking…